roscoe81/ev-charger-monitor/README.md

 ![Hardware](https://github.com/roscoe81/ev-charger-monitor/blob/main/Photos/IMG_5237.jpg)
 The [monitor](https://github.com/roscoe81/ev-charger-monitor/tree/main/Photos) uses a Pycom LoPy4, Pycom Expansion Board 3.0 and a Sparkfun BOB-10124 Transceiver Breakout for RS485 Modbus communications(P3 to RX-1, P4 to TX-0 and P8 to RTS)

-**Be aware that this project should only be constructed and deployed by a licenced electrician and its use might void charger and vehicle warranties.
+**This project should only be constructed and deployed by a licenced electrician and its use might void charger and vehicle warranties.
 See LICENCE.md for disclaimers.**

 ## Operation
 The system can sense the following charger states: